sambenito/Fluidos-en-TD/README.md

 # Fluidos para TD y GLSL

+original CUDA

-touchFluid is a lightweight 2d Semi-Lagrangian fluid solver for TouchDesigner.
+A lightweight 2d Semi-Lagrangian fluid solver for TouchDesigner.
 It features vorticity confinement, temperature, buoyancy, and obstacles.

 The repo has a .toe project file and a .tox component file.
 The project file shows examples of impulses and obstacles: holding 1, 2, and 3 on the keyboard will add velocity, density, and temperature at the mouse position.
 The tox is just the core simulation component with inputs and outputs for the advection of velocity, density/temperature, and RGBA color fields.